Etruria89/AiroII_2/README.md

 - **robot_vel = 0.2 :** The robot linear velocity.
 - **odometry_freq = 10**  The sampling  rate of the imaginary robot sensor for detecting the landmarks.
 - **odom_noise= 0.01**   The $\sigma_{odom}$ of the odometry noise added each step to the robot state.
-- **cov_matr_noise= 0.2**   The starting noise for each localization step.
+- **cov_matr_noise= 0.141**   The covariance matrix noise.
 - **trace_weight = 50**  The weight given to the $trace(P_k)$ in the cost function.
 This values was detected to obtain an equilibrium in between the two components of the function, hence defined as:
 $$
 cost = d(start,goal) + 50 * trace(P_{(start,goal)})
 $$
-​		where the notation used for *P* indicates the covariance matrix obtained by running the EKF from the starting to the goal 		configuration while *d* is an estimation of the effective distance travelled by the robot to reach the goal from the starting 		point.
+		where the notation used for *P* indicates the covariance matrix obtained by running the EKF from the starting to the goal 		configuration while *d* is an estimation of the effective distance travelled by the robot to reach the goal from the starting 		point.

 **Sensitivity parameters:**